 This example showed three main obstacles that appear on the Cisco way to more collaborative business.
 First, the goals were unclear.
-Second, was the lack of a decision making process that is related to employees.
-And the last one, was that top management of the company was not sticking to the process of changes.
+Second, was the lack of a decision making process that involved employees.
+Lastly, top managers of the company were not sticking to the process of changes.
 According to two representatives Ron Ricci (a Vice President, Customer Experience Services at Cisco) and Carl Wiese (Senior Vice President until 2015 January) simply by bringing these elements into the culture, Cisco was able to move relatively quickly to save millions.
 Since the company started to use their collaborative process they reduced the number of contractors from 5,000 to less than 1,000.
 The collaborative process helped to establish a more transparent, cross-functional process, so employees can reduce duplicative work by contractors by checking the scope of current projects already under contract.

 Mr. Ricci emphasizes the importance of the clarification to the employees why one or the other decision was made.
 “There’s a direct relationship between the agility and resilience of a team and the transparency of its decision-making process,” affirms Ricci and Weise.
 “When you’re open and transparent about the answers to three questions — who made the decision, who is accountable for the outcomes of the decision, and is that accountability real — people in organizations spend far less time questioning how or why a decision was made.”
 This approach reflects the values of managers in Cisco company, as they want to give the opportunity for all employees to succeed, in meaningful work, where the rules are fair and visible to all.

-From the experience and from all those ups and downs that Cisco encountered with on its path to become a more collaborative business the company shares few suggestions how to make changes easer.
+From the experience and from all those ups and downs that Cisco encountered on its path to become a more collaborative business, the company shares few suggestions on how to make changes easer.

-• Establish the clear vocabulary for the company culture
+• Establish a clear vocabulary for the company culture

 Looking at the Cisco example, this company has 29 key performance indicators to which employees can refer to keep a conversation on track and a team focused.